Classic Chianti Short Break5 Days & 4 Nights 4 Read 5 reviews

 Located in a very quiet environment in the heart of Chianti region, Hotel Le Pozze di Lecchi offers two outdoor pools with panoramic views over the Tuscan hills and vineyards.
 The rooms are fully equipped with air conditioning, satellite LCD TV and minibar.
 The restaurant Monna Ginevra serves traditional and regional cuisine prepared in a style lounge.
 On sunny days, guests can enjoy meals on the outdoor terraces.

-Transfer to the delightful hamlet of San Sano and then make your way on foot to Siena.
-Make the most of your last day of walking through these pristine and timeless landscapes.
-As you approach Siena you will walk past the Basilicata dell’ Osservanza from where there are fantastic views over this glorious Medieval city.
+There are two potential walks today that you can choose from, the above distances are based on the short option.
+This involves transferring to Pieve di San Giovanni Battista a Pievasciata to start the walk from here.
+Alternatively you can transfer to San Sano for the longer walk.
+Either way you'll then follow the same route as you make your way on foot to Siena.
+Making the most of your day walking through this pristine and timeless landscape.
+As you approach Siena you will walk past the Basilicata dell’ Osservanza from where there are fantastic views over this glorious medieval city.

 Located inside Siena's historic walls, Hotel Athena offers an elegant Italian restaurant and a furnished terrace with views of the town and the surrounding valley.
 Internet is free.With air conditioning, rooms are spacious and elegantly furnished with warm colour schemes and tiled floors.
 Rooms on the upper floors offer beautiful views.